Does it really matter if you apply your face oil before your moisturizer? Or if you put on your vitamin C after your retinol?

 - Dr Roebuck's No Worries Hydrating Face Moisturizer is a little richer, and ideal for normal to dry skin.

 9. Face Oil

-If you want to use face oil, it should always be your last moisturization step.
-That's because it locks in the hydrating benefits of your other products and prevents the moisture from escaping.
-(So, anything you put on top of it won't get through.)
-It can also act like a barrier to protect your skin from the elements.
+If you want to use face oil, it should be your last moisturizing step.
+That's because oils have occlusive properties that lock in the hydrating benefits of your other products and prevent the moisture from escaping.
+(So, anything you put on top won't get through.)
+Oil can also act like a barrier to protect your skin from the elements.

 To avoid oxidative damage, just make sure you choose a stable oil with primarily saturated or monounsaturated fatty acids.

 - The Inkey List Squalane and Timeless Squalane Pure (both reviewed here) use squalane, which sinks in fast and is well-tolerated by most skin.